Best Bike Lock of 2023: Strong and Practical

 Secondly, it's a mini u-lock.
 This makes it significantly narrower than a standard u-lock, which means you're pretty much limited to using it at bike racks.
 And depending on your bike, you may not be able to lock your bike in the way you want to...

-For example if you have fatter wheels and/or a thicker frame, you may not be able to get this lock around your wheel, your frame and the rack.
+For example, if you have fatter wheels and/or a thicker frame, you may not be able to get this lock around your wheel, your frame and the rack.

-However, if you're prepared to be flexible and change your locking technique you should be able to use this lock to properly secure any type of bike on a rack.
+However, if you're prepared to be flexible and change your locking technique, you should be able to use this lock to properly secure any type of bike on a rack.

-Now I love this lock.
+Now I like this lock.
 It works really well for my circumstances.
 But the fact that it restricts you to bike racks makes it difficult to recommend unequivocally as a lock that works for everyone else.

 Read my full review of the Kryptonite Evolution Mini-7.